cdsittampalam/documentation/docs/Account Recovery.md

 Forgotten your password?
 ------------------------

-Simple request a new password from the login page, you’ll need you Qredo mobile app to authorise any changes to your account.
+Simple request a new password from the login page, you’ll need the Qredo Signing app to authorise any changes to your account.

 Lost or stolen Phone?
 ---------------------